momandine/momandine.github.io/_drafts/Exception Handling.md

  - `foo_times_five` wants to ensure its own guarantees, and since the `*` operator works in strings and lists and so on as well as ints, I added an assertion.

 # Handling violations
-You'll notice that my two functions have drastically different ways of handling errors once they occur. `foo_times_five` returns a
+You'll notice that my two functions have drastically different ways of handling exceptional cases once they occur. `foo_times_five` returns an int

 ### A real life example